Ulverstone, Tasmania: History

-Andrew and Louisa arrived in Adelaide, South Australia in 1839 as a newly married couple from their ancestral town of Horsley, Gloucestershire in England.
-The first of their five children were born in Adelaide.
-Soon after the birth of their second child they moved to Tasmania.
-In 1841 they arrived at the Forth River where a young 19-year-old James Fenton had pioneered just prior to their arrival.
 After clearing land and subsistence farming for a few years, they were evicted from their "patch" after a land dispute with a wealthy speculator and moved westward.
 The district was, at that time, known as "the Leven" and recognised as a good source of quality timber with a similar climate to England.
 When their fifth child, Andrew Risby jnr. was two years old the Risby family moved and settled on a patch of land known as The Rises, at the south-eastern perimeter of the present day Ulverstone town boundary where they farmed for many years.
 Descendants of this pioneering family still live in the district.

 During the 1850s, the district received a few new settlers but was also frequented by transient timber getters.
 The timber found ready markets in Melbourne, which desperately required good quality split timber during the Victorian gold rush.
 Until June 1854, land releases in the district were often purchased under "pre-emptive rights legislation" by distant purchasers whose intention was to keep the land for later sale at an increased price.
 With the repeal of that legislation, the conditions for settlers to take up residence improved.

 The name Ulverstone is first known to have been used in 1854 when Hugh Ross McKay opened the Ulverstone store.
 Leven Post Office opened on 30 May 1857 and was renamed Ulverstone Post Office in 1881.
 Ulverstone was declared a town on 22 February 1861 by Governor H.E.
 Fox-Young.

 Reliable rainfall and generally good quality soils favoured the development of agricultural pursuits.
 The early pioneers of the district struggled against great odds to secure their sustenance and ultimately develop an income from sale of their produce.

 Ulverstone grew quite quickly during the 1890s, and the town has become a centralised location between the north-west coast's two cities, Burnie and Devonport.
 It is named after Ulverston in England, which also sits at the estuary of a river called Leven.
 Ulverston in England was spelled Ulverstone until late in the 19th century.

 From 1915 until 1955, a branch railway ran from Ulverstone to Nietta, mostly carrying timber for the Burnie Pulp Mill.

 In the 1990s, Ulverstone hosted many rallies opposing the decriminalisation of homosexuality, with it being given the moniker of "Australia's most homophobic town" at the time.
 Male homosexual acts were legalised in Tasmania in 1997, making it the last state to have done so.